CBL2C/CBL2C/README.md

 ## Hi there,

-**I'm Caitlyn Boyd, and I'm a Junior Software Developer from portland, Oregon**
+**I'm Caitlyn Boyd, and I'm a Junior Software Developer from Portland, Oregon**

 <br>